 syn1588® Clock_M – Information

-The syn1588® Clock_M IP core has been designed to fully maintain all real-time tasks completely within the hardware.
+The syn1588® Clock_M IP core family have been designed to fully maintain all real-time tasks completely within the hardware.
 This includes a special hardware-software interface to ensure proper communication even at high PTP packet rates.
 The software just implements the high level PTP data flow as defined in the IEEE1588 standard without any real-time constraints.
+This structure is very important if it comes to manage higher PTP event rates.
+Note that the term higher rates may be for a standard operating system like windows or Linux already 16 events per second.

 - fully synchronous to the system clock